Home Equity Loan and HELOC Calculator

 loading image

-How to calculate your home equity loan amount
+How to calculate your home equity loan or HELOC amount

 You can calculate your home’s equity by subtracting your current loan balance from what you think your home is worth.
-Our home equity loan calculator does the extra math to determine how much of that equity can be used for a home equity loan.
+Our home equity loan calculator does the extra math to find how much of that equity you could use.
+You can use our calculator to find out how much you can borrow with either a HELOC or home equity loan, since the calculations are identical.

-You only need three pieces of information to start crunching numbers:
+You only need three pieces of information to find your estimate:

 1. Your home’s most recent appraised value (or estimated value).
 Use LendingTree’s home value estimator to get a ballpark value.